-Container trees: These trees have been grown in pots or burlap wrapping, and have roots covered in soil.
-They’re not as delicate as bare root trees, so timing is not quite as important.
+Container trees: These trees have been grown in pots or burlap wrapping, and their roots are covered in soil.
+They're not as delicate as bare root trees, so timing isn't quite as important.
 Plant whenever your tree will have a couple of months to establish roots before extreme temperatures — hot or cold — will stress it.

 Deciduous trees: Deciduous trees make the decision easy, because they tell you when they're going dormant by dropping their leaves.
 Plant in fall, and keep them well-watered even through winter.

 Evergreens: Plant these in early fall or late spring — just about any time that doesn't see extreme heat.